 For detailed information on undergraduate or graduate costs:

 The Expected Family Contribution, or EFC, is the amount that the student’s family is expected to contribute toward the Cost of Attendance (COA).
 The EFC is calculated based on the information the student provides on the FAFSA.

 The difference between the cost of attendance and the expected family contribution (based on FAFSA results) is considered financial need.
 The Office of Financial Aid and Scholarships will assist students and their families in trying to meet their financial need by offering a combination of grants, scholarships, loans and employment opportunities.
 Students who have no financial need are eligible to be considered for non-need based scholarships, loans and employment.

 Generally, financial aid eligibility is based on the previous year’s income information.
-If your financial situation has changed substantially during the year or since the completion of the FAFSA, you may submit a Professional Judgment Appeals Form for reconsideration of your financial need.
+If your financial situation has changed substantially during the year or since the completion of the FAFSA, you may submit a Change in Circumstances Appeal for reconsideration of your financial need.